Alhelal/Study_guide/Kubernetes_Note.md

 93. **How Do Services Discover and Manage Traffic to Pods?**

     **Answer:**
-        Services discover Pods using label selectors.
+        Kubernetes Services manage traffic to Pods through a combination of stable DNS names, labels and selectors, and network proxying via kube-proxy.
 When you define a Service, you specify a set of labels that match a group of Pods.
 The Service routes traffic to these Pods using a round-robin algorithm by default.
 As Pods are created or destroyed, the Service automatically updates the group of Pods it targets.

 94. **What is the Role of Endpoints in Kubernetes Services?**